Patrick Gray, 6th Lord Gray: Political life

-On his return to Scotland in 1583, Patrick gained notability as a political schemer and diplomat, endearing himself to the young King James whilst he plotted with James Stewart, Earl of Arran to keep Mary in prison.
-In October 1584, he was appointed a Gentleman of the Privy Chamber and made Master of the King's wardrobe and menagerie, in charge of the king's jewels, clothing and tapestry, and the employment of tailors and shoemakers.
+On his return to Scotland in 1583, Patrick gained notability as a political schemer and diplomat, endearing himself to the young King James whilst he plotted with James Stewart, Earl of Arran to keep Mary in prison and frustrate Mary's plan for an "associated rule".
+In October 1584, Gray was appointed a Gentleman of the Privy Chamber and made Master of the King's wardrobe and menagerie, in charge of the king's jewels, clothing and tapestry, and the employment of tailors and shoemakers.
+Gray received a New Year's Day gift of silver plate from Elizabeth I in January 1585.

 On 20 July 1585, the Master of Gray married Lady Mary Stewart, daughter of Robert Stewart, 1st Earl of Orkney and cousin to King James.
 The marriage was attended by most people at court except the followers of the Earl of Arran.
 Mary, Mistress of Gray, was a friend of Jean Stewart, Countess of Argyll, who left her a gown of cloth of gold, a black velvet gown with gold trim, and scented 'must' beads in 1588.

+Gray thought of joining Philip Sidney at Vlissingen in April 1586, fighting against the Spanish with 2,000 or more Scottish recruits.
+Sidney advised Thomas Mills, a diplomat in Scotland, that Gray might wait until the English force was better established.
+The Earl of Leicester had doubts about accepting Gray's offer and involvement.

-Gray was sent by James VI as Scottish Ambassador to England with William Keith of Delny, Robert Melville, and Alexander Stewart to broker with Elizabeth I over the fate of Mary.
+Gray was sent by James VI as Scottish Ambassador to England with William Keith of Delny, Robert Melville, and Alexander Stewart to broker with Elizabeth I over the fate of Mary, Queen of Scots.
+James VI gave Gray detailed instructions.
 Their speeches and manner of mediation were said to have been counterproductive.

 On his return to Scotland, after the execution of Mary, Patrick was declared a traitor and jailed and later banished from Scotland.
+He was charged with hindering the king's plan to marry a Danish princess.
 James VI forgave Patrick and allowed him to return to Scotland in 1589, restoring his offices to him, but the Master of Gray continued his scheming career implicating himself in a number of intrigues and plots.